aimicrocot/ST-living-world/README.md

 1. Open SillyTavern.
 2. Go to Extensions (puzzle icon at the top).
 3. Click Install Extension (or "Install from URL").
-4. Paste your link and click Save/Install: https://github.com/aimicrocot/ST-living-world
+4. Paste your link and click Save/Install:</br>
+https://github.com/aimicrocot/ST-living-world

 ## Thanks
-Inspired by delidgi:
+Inspired by delidgi:</br>
 https://github.com/delidgi/ST-extension-chaos-events